Little Boy (film): Production

 On August 4, 2011, it was announced that Metanoia Films would produce the film, with Ben Chaplin and Emily Watson joining the cast.
 On August 6, 2011, Kevin James, David Henrie and Jakob Salvati joined the cast.
 On June 20, 2014, Open Road Films picked up distribution rights to the film.
 On July 2, 2014, it was announced that the film would be released on February 27, 2015.

 On April 22, 2015, producer and star Eduardo Verástegui told the Catholic News Agency, "It was going to be a very, very difficult film to produce, but at the same time we were in love with the story which is about believing in the impossible."
 It was clear to Verástegui that it would be very difficult to produce an independent film totally outside the system.
 More than 1,000 children were auditioned for the role of Pepper.
 Eventually, Jakob Salvati won the role at seven years of age, even though he had only acted on television.
 During the film, Salvati was frequently found praying by himself that the scene would go well.
 Actor David Henrie was seeking such a film as this one after emerging as a Disney star, and in the process of returning to the Catholic Church.
 Henrie told BreatheCast.com that the film's producers were instrumental in his conversion.
 "I will forever be grateful for Little Boy because it was the film that saved my life," he said.
 "The theme really spoke to my heart in a big way.
 I think it's a very foundational element and theme that everyone deals with, do you put your faith in yourself to find your own existence or do you put your theme in something bigger than you?"

 Release

-The film was theatrically released on April 24, 2015 by Open Road Films and was released on DVD and Blu-ray on August 18, 2015 by Universal Pictures Home Entertainment.
+The film was theatrically released on April 24, 2015, by Open Road Films and was released on DVD and Blu-ray on August 18, 2015, by Universal Pictures Home Entertainment.

 Reception

-Little Boy has received negative reviews from mainstream critics.
-On Rotten Tomatoes, the film has a rating of 24% based on 54 reviews from critics, with an average rating of 4.43/10.
+Little Boy has received mixed to negative reviews from critics.
+On Rotten Tomatoes, the film has a rating of 26% based on 53 reviews from critics, with an average rating of 4.43/10.
 The website's critical consensus reads, "Well-meaning but manipulative on a horrifically misguided scale, Little Boy is the rare faith-based film that many viewers may find legitimately offensive."
-On Metacritic, the film has a score of 30 out of 100, based on 24 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 30 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.